The dangerous highway from Nairobi to Mau Summit

 Nairobi-Nakuru-Mau Summit Highway is a paved highway in Kenya.
 The main hazards on this road are drink-driving, poor road conditions and roaming animals.
 It was recently repaved in an effort to stem road traffic accidents (as it was pretty dangerous before).
 Sadly this didn't stop the crashes.

-Nakuru Road links Nakuru, the capital of Nakuru County and former capital of the Rift Valley Province, and Nairobi, the capital and largest city of Kenya.
-Unlike most dangerous roads, it's not the road conditions but the drivers that are the main hazard on the Nairobi-Nakuru Highway.
+The road, officially called A104 (also known as Nakuru Road), is totally paved.
+It’s 207km (128 miles) long, running from Mau Summit (a town in the Nakuru County) to Nairobi (the capital and largest city of Kenya), via Nakuru (the 4th largest city of the country).
+This road is particularly used to transport goods imported.
+Unlike most dangerous roads, it's not the road conditions but the drivers that are the main hazard on the highway.
 After the new reasphalt, drivers saw the smooth road as more of a raceway and now speeding is a massive problem.
 As are pedestrians walking across the speeding traffic.
-The Highway is notorious for drink-driving combined with speeding, poor overtaking and pedestrians in the road which resulted in 320 deaths on the Highway in one year alone.
+The highway is notorious for drink-driving combined with speeding, poor overtaking and pedestrians in the road which resulted in 320 deaths on the highway in one year alone.

 Why is the Nairobi-Nakuru Highway so dangerous?